kjake/streamlink-recorder/README.md

 # docker-streamlink-recorder

-Automated Dockerfile to record livestreams with streamlink
+Automated Dockerfile to record livestreams with streamlink forked from lauwarm/streamlink-recorder

 ## Description